Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 * ***Name Changes:*** Players will be able to pay to change their user name once.

 * ***Content Pass:*** A monthly pass will be offered allowing users to access special co-op and multi-player battles features which may reward unique cards.

+Note: Chat-GPT was used to generate some ideas for business requirements.
+It also wrote a few requirements such as SEO requirement, and Social media Campaigns.